gadomski/sbd-rs/README.md

 ## Documentation

-The documentation is available [here](http://gadomski.github.com/sbd-rs).
+The documentation is available [online](http://gadomski.github.com/sbd-rs) or by building the docs with `cargo doc`.
-It includes examples, which should be used as a reference when developing an application with **sbd**.

 ## What is Iridium?
 What is SBD?